 Religious Education is a core subject in the school curriculum.
 As a Church of England school, the Religious Education of our children is a strong part of our distinctive Christian vision.
 Our school’s vision and values permeate all areas of school life and are firmly rooted in Christian principles with Biblical foundations and feed into our teaching and approaches for all curriculum subjects, but are especially evident in our deeply reflective approach to Religious Education.

-Intent - Our Vision
+Intent - Our Vision for RE

 At St Nics' we want our children to: